A very lovely in its striking green color moss. Easy to maintain and just lushes out beautifully. I have this all year in my farm.

 Hedwigia Moss is a Brilliant Green Ground Cover that is Exceptionally Eco-friendly with Minimal Fuss

 The dreadlocks-looking moss has an almost magical thing about it, and its lightweight features are robust.
 High winds cannot budge the moss growing on a roof.
-When planting Hedweigia Moss, nursery experts recommend keeping the colonies facing the same direction and layering them like placing shingles on a roof.
+When planting this moss, nursery experts recommend keeping the colonies facing the same direction and layering them like shingles on a roof.

 When adorning boulders and other hardscapes, it's advised to create a soil pie mud mixture to the crevice where you desire the moss to grow.
 Hedweigia Moss is purchased as a bare-root plant and shipped according to square foot orders.
 Moss experts advise keeping the plant moist and outside until it is ready for putting down.